FarronF/limerick-council-meetings/meetings/2023/02/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 19th Januay 2023.md

 An Cathaoirleach noted that further to the outcome of the debate, the number of Notices of

-Motion and Questions would remain.---
+Motion and Questions would remain.
+---
 Notices of Motion

 8.Notice of Motion submitted by Councillor Carey